mikebelanger/karax_tables/documents/client.md

     )
 )
 ```
-***Note***: Ensure the `name` field of the Column object matches the object/tuple field name.
+***Note***: Ensure the `name` field of the ColumnHeader object matches the object/tuple field name.
 So in the above example, the `name` field has to be `"username"` in order for that to override the User object's username title into `"Name"`.

 Then, pass in the `columns` array into the karax_table function call: